Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 * Spark 2.3.1 (Mllib, Core, SQL)
 * Java 1.8

+### Instructions

+* To run the collaborative filtering models run the `Collaborative_Models.jar` along with the following arguments

 # 2. Content Based

 Content based recommendation systems try to find similarity between users and items by building their corresponding vectors.
 The most important aspect of such models is choosing features.
 We follow three different approaches to build user and item features.
 These features are transformed into vectors and then different similarity measures can be used to find compute the similarity between them.
 Unlike collaborative recommendation systems, in content-based models we used text in the review to form user and item vectors.